 Incident management is only effective if it leads to meaningful action.

-Preventive actions should be documented and shared across the organisation to avoid repeat incidents.
+Preventive actions should be documented and shared across the organization to avoid repeat incidents.

 High incident volumes provide rich data.
-Organisations should harness this information to improve performance.
+Organizations should harness this information to improve performance.

 Recommended analysis: